-To truly experience the culture of Fiji, you must see a rugby game.
-Rugby is the national sport of Fiji.
-You cannot travel far on the small island without seeing some reference to the sport.
-Children and adults alike can be seen playing pick-up games on fields and schoolyards across the nation.
-Fijians love it as much as Americans love football.
-During our recent trip to Fiji, we had the opportunity to watch Fiji’s national team play Scotland.
-It was an amazing experience.
-We learned some valuable tips in the process to make the experience even better.
-Here are some tips to maximize your enjoyment of watching rugby in Fiji.
+To truly experience the culture of Fiji, you must see a rugby game!
+It is the national sport of Fiji, and you can’t travel far within this small island nation without seeing some reference to the sport.
+Fijians love it as much as Americans love football!
+Here are some tips to help you have an amazing time watching rugby in Fiji!

 Everywhere you go in Fiji, you will hear locals refer to “Fiji time.”
 Fijians don’t get in a hurry about anything.
 They just don’t worry about the clock.
 But I had no idea just how serious they were about this until we got to the rugby stadium.

-If you will be going to a game in Fiji, I highly recommend calling ahead to ask about the actual start time of the game.
-Don’t trust that the time listed on your tickets is accurate.
+Pro Tip: If you will be watching rugby in Fiji, be sure to call the stadium ahead of time to ask about the actual start time of the game.
+Don’t trust that the time listed on your tickets is accurate!

 Get There Early

 Once you determine the actual start time of the match, get there at least an hour early.
 There are a couple reasons for this.